 Other cool things in Pendleton, Oregon

-Similar to Nevada’s loneliest highway in America, where I collected stamps in small towns, Pendleton has a Charm Trail.
-Buy a $6 bracelet at one of several “trailheads” then “hike” around town to various stores, museums and eateries where you can purchase add-on charms for $1.50 each.
-It’s a great marketing campaign to encourage visitors to travel around town and see more of Pendleton’s “charm”.
+Like Nevada’s loneliest highway in America, where I collected stamps in small towns, Pendleton has a Charm Trail.
+Buy a $6 bracelet at one of several “trailheads,” then “hike” around town to various stores, museums, and eateries to purchase add-on charms for $1.50 each.
+It’s a great marketing campaign encouraging visitors to travel around town and see more of Pendleton’s “charm.”
 Even the KOA where we stayed has its own tiny coffee pot charm.
-This is a great idea and I was sorely tempted…just for the thrill of the hunt.
+This is a great idea, and I was sorely tempted…just for the thrill of the hunt.

 Pendleton Book Store

-Steve and I stop at book stores in pretty much every town we visit.
-We love supporting local book lovers and we appreciated the thoughtful and neat way this store is laid out.
+Steve and I stop at bookstores in almost every town we visit.
+We love supporting local book lovers and appreciate this store’s thoughtful and neat layout.

-Used books are half their new price with a couple bonus carts of 25 and 50 cent books.
+Used books are half their new price with a couple of bonus carts of 25 and 50-cent books.
 I picked up three new to me paperbacks for $1.
 You just can’t beat that price.
-It’s a great store, so stop on in if you’re in town!
+It’s a great store, so stop in if you’re in town!

 Downtown Wild West Saturdays

-On Saturdays from June through September, visitors and townspeople alike can enjoy free family-friendly Native American and Western shows at 4:00 and 5:00pm.
+On Saturdays from June through September, visitors and townspeople can enjoy free, family-friendly Native American and Western shows at 4:00 and 5:00 pm.
 The location changes weekly depending on which city block is closed for the events.
 There’s even a speakeasy at the Pendleton Underground Tours!
-From 4-7 pm the over 21 crowd can go on over to the Shamrock Cardroom and Saloon for cocktails.
+From 4-7 pm, the over-21 crowd can go to the Shamrock Cardroom and Saloon for cocktails.

-Downtown horseback rides are available, as well as Old West Wagon rides through music filled streets.
-It’s too bad we were a little too late for all the fun this year, but I’d love to come back next year!
+Downtown horseback rides and Old West Wagon rides are available through music-filled streets.
+It’s too bad we were too late for all the fun this year, but I’d love to return next year!

 Make your way to Pendleton, Oregon

-Well, I sure hope you’ve enjoyed my 5 best stops in Pendleton tour and that I’ve inspired you to go for a visit.
-I didn’t mention all the amazing nature surrounding the city, so instead I’ll just share a couple photos from our boondocking a ways out of town near the Snake River.
+Well, I sure hope you’ve enjoyed my 5 best stops in Pendleton tour and that I’ve inspired you to visit.
+Of course, I didn’t mention all the wonderful nature surrounding the city, but besides the KOA, we enjoyed boondocking out of town near the Snake River.
 Thanks for stopping by!